Cool jazz

-Background
+Characteristics

+Cool jazz emerged as a reaction to bop, and is characterized by more moderate tempos and "a more reflective attitude".

 Ted Gioia and Lee Konitz have each identified cornetist Bix Beiderbecke and saxophonist Frankie Trumbauer as early progenitors of the cool aesthetic in jazz.
 Gioia cites Beiderbecke's softening of jazz's strong rhythmic impact in favor of maintaining melodic flow, while also employing complex techniques such as unusual harmonies and whole tone scales.
 Trumbauer, through "his smooth and seemingly effortless saxophone work," greatly affected tenor saxophonist Lester Young, who prefigured – and influenced – cool jazz more than any other musician.

 Young's saxophone playing employed a light sound, in contrast to the "full-bodied" approach of players such as Coleman Hawkins.
 Young also had a tendency to play behind the beat, instead of driving it.
 He more strongly emphasized melodic development in his improvisation, rather than "hot" phrases or chord changes.
 While Young's style initially alienated some observers, the cool school embraced it.
 (Young would also influence bebop through Charlie Parker's emulation of Young's playing style.)
 Tanner, Gerow, and Megill point out that "cool developed gradually, as did previous styles."
 In addition to Lester Young's approach, cool had other antecedents: